Intelligence247/asabeneh-world-countries-data-project/README.md

 # asabeneh-world-countries-project
 *This is an application built with `HTML`, `CSS` and `JavaScAript`.
 It contains all the countries in the world, each with its population, name, capital and their spoken languages.
 You can search with any features which each country has.
-And below it there's a Bar chart which displays ten most populated countries in the world and ten most spoken languages*
+And below it there's a Bar chart which displays ten most populated countries in the world and ten most spoken languages.
+    Also the countries can be sorted in order name, capital and language*
 ## Prequisite
 - Your browser version should be up to date for better experience
 ## Features